haru52/convertflac/README.md

 ## Description

-- convertflac converts FLAC audio files into MP3 320kbps CBR files
+- convertflac converts FLAC audio files into Apple Lossless Audio Codec (ALAC) or MP3 320kbps CBR files
 - The output preserves the input directory structure
-- The output MP3 files preserve the input FLAC files' metadata
+- The output ALAC/MP3 files preserve the input FLAC files' metadata
-- If a MP3 file with the same name already exists at the output directory, convertflac doesn't overwrite it
+- If an ALAC/MP3 file with the same name already exists at the output directory, convertflac doesn't overwrite it

 ## Versioning policy